General

 Does your clinic vaccinate and do check-ups?

 Yes!
-Our clinic does vaccines and wellness exams Monday to Friday between 2PM and 4PM.
+Our clinic does vaccines and wellness exams Monday to Friday between 10am-1140am (Limited availability), and between 230pm-330pm.

 -